uo-ec607/lectures/07-web-apis/07-web-apis.md

 ## [1] "list"
 ```

 It turns that the previous step has yielded a list object in R.^[complex nested lists are the law of the land when it comes to json information. don't worry too much about this now; just rest assured that r is well suited to handling these kinds of objects. it's one reason why r and json play so well together. we'll see more examples later in the course when we start working with programming and spatial data.] so now we need to inspect this list to better understand its structure before  extracting the information that we care about (and coerce it to a data frame.)
-I'd use the base `view()` function to do this in an interactive r session. but that won't work as well for these lecture notes.
+I'd use the base `View()` function to do this in an interactive r session. but that won't work as well for these lecture notes.
 Instead, I'll use the `listviewer::jsonedit()` function to create an interactive widget that renders nicely in knitted r markdown documents.

 ```r